MSalikoc/ATA_Intune_Device_Checker_v1.1/README.md

 https://medium.com/@m365alikoc/ata-intune-device-checker-tool-release-update-version-1-1-a0fba2bfc25f
 # Prerequisite

-Düzenlemek için Python uygulamasına ihtiyaç duymaktasınız.
-Kod Python ile yazılmıştır, bu yüzden sisteminizde Python 3.x sürümü kurulu olmalıdır.
-Python'un kurulu olup olmadığını şu komut ile terminal veya komut satırında kontrol edebilirsiniz:
-'python --version'
+To make adjustments, you need a Python application.
+The code is written in Python, so you must have Python 3.x installed on your system.
+You can check if Python is installed by running the following command in your terminal or command prompt: python --version.

 # Microsoft Azure App Registration
-Azure Active Directory'de bir App Registration yapmanız gerekmektedir.
-Client ID ve Tenant ID bilgileri bu kodda zaten tanımlanmış durumda.
-Ancak bu bilgilerin gerçek ve doğru olduğundan emin olmanız gerekir.
-Eğer kendi uygulamanızı kullanacaksanız, aşağıdaki adımları izleyerek bir App Registration oluşturun:
-Azure Portal'a gidin ve Azure Active Directory bölümüne girin.
-App Registrations altından yeni bir uygulama kaydedin.
+You will need to create an App Registration in Azure Active Directory.
+The Client ID and Tenant ID are already defined in the code, but you should ensure these values are accurate.

+If you’re using your own application, follow the steps below to create an App Registration: Go to the Azure Portal, navigate to the Azure Active Directory section, and select App Registrations to register a new application.

-Kaydettikten sonra, Application (client) ID ve Directory (tenant) ID bilgilerinizi alabilirsiniz.
+After registering, you can obtain your Application (client) ID and Directory (tenant) ID.

-# Kodda scopes olarak kullanılan izinleri
+# Permissions used as scopes in the scripti
 - Device.Read.All
 - DeviceManagementManagedDevices.Read.All
 - DeviceManagementManagedDevices.PrivilegedOperations.All
 - DeviceManagementManagedDevices.ReadWrite.All
 uygulamanızın izinlerine eklemeniz gerekir.
-# Microsoft Graph API Erişim Yetkileri
+# Microsoft Graph API Access Authorizations
-Azure portalında uygulamanızın API permissions bölümüne gidin ve aşağıdaki izinleri eklediğinizden emin olun:
+In the Azure portal, go to the API permissions section of your application and make sure to add the following permissions:
 - Device.Read.All
 - DeviceManagementManagedDevices.Read.All
 - DeviceManagementManagedDevices.PrivilegedOperations.All
 - DeviceManagementManagedDevices.ReadWrite.All

-Gerekli izinleri ekledikten sonra admin consent verildiğinden emin olun.
+After adding the necessary permissions, make sure admin consent is granted.

-# Kullanıcı Hesabı
+# User Account
-Bu uygulama, cihaz bilgilerine erişmek için kullanıcı kimliğiyle Microsoft Graph API'ye kimlik doğrulaması yapacak.
-Bu nedenle, uygulamanın çalıştığı ortamda Microsoft 365'e bağlı bir kullanıcı hesabı olmalıdır.
-Uygulama çalışırken kullanıcıdan kimlik doğrulaması yapması istenir.
-Uygulama, cihaz bilgilerini çekmek için kullanıcıya bir doğrulama kodu sağlar.
+This app will authenticate to the Microsoft Graph API with the user ID to access device information.
+Therefore, there must be a user account connected to Microsoft 365 in the environment where the app is running.

+When the app is running, the user will be prompted to authenticate.
+The app provides the user with a verification code to pull device information.

 ## Setup

-- Uygulamayı çalıştırın (Ataversion1.1.exe)
+- Run the application (Ataversion1.1.exe)
-- Daha sonra Tenant ID ve Client ID bilgilerinizi girerek Authorization işlemlerini başlatın
+- Then enter your Tenant ID and Client ID information and start Authorization process
-- Authorization sonrası sorgulamak istediğiniz cihaz ismi veya kullanıcı ismini girerek detaylara erişebilirsiniz.
+- After authorization, you can access the details by entering the device name or user name you want to query.

 ## UI